xinwen-xw/CMU-Graphics-DrawSVG/README.md

 ##### Possible Extra Credit Extensions:

 - (2 pts) If you compare your initial Bresenham results with the reference implementation, you will notice that the reference solution generates smooth lines.
 For example, you could modify your Bresenham implementation to perform [Xiaolin Wu's line algorithm](https://en.wikipedia.org/wiki/Xiaolin_Wu's_line_algorithm).
+We recommend waiting to implement this after finishing task 8 due to the images looking a bit off compared to the reference without the alpha blending.
 - (2 pts) Add support for specifying a line width.

 #### Task 3: Drawing Triangles